 Explanations and non-chronological reports are both written in the present tense and both describe things, so again it is easy to get confused.
 The main difference is that reports usually describe an object (e.g. All about hedgehogs, The City of Paris), while explanations describe a process (something that happens).
 Explanations are written in time order and use connectives such as first, then, after that and finally.

-In this worksheet, you can practise telling the difference between explanations, instructions and non-chronological reports.
+In this activity, you can practise telling the difference between explanations, instructions and non-chronological reports.
 Remember that you can look back at this introduction as often as you like by clicking the Help button.